MEDICAL MALPRACTICE IS A LEADING CAUSE OF DEATH IN THE UNITED STATES

 - Surgical mistakes

 - Misdiagnosis or failure to diagnose

 - Medical device injuries

 At Staples Ellis, we know how to prove the necessary elements of medical negligence.
 Our team has a proven history of achieving successful outcomes, inside or outside of the courtroom.
 We routinely work with credentialed medical experts who review the relevant medical records and provide testimony regarding the appropriate standard of care and what a reasonably skilled physician would do under the same circumstances.

 What is informed consent?

 In Florida, doctors and other medical professionals have a legal obligation to inform patients of the potential risks and benefits of any treatment, surgery or other medical procedure as well as the alternatives.
 The patient must also consent in writing before any treatment or procedure can proceed.
 This is referred to as “informed consent.”
 If a medical professional fails to obtain a patient’s informed consent who is subsequently injured, it is possible to bring a medical malpractice lawsuit based on lack of informed consent.

 How long do I have to file a medical malpractice lawsuit in Florida?

-Under Florida law, a medical malpractice lawsuit must be filed within 2 years of the date on which the harm was, or reasonably should have been, discovered, not to exceed 4 years of the actual date of the alleged malpractice.
+Under Florida law, a lawsuit must be filed within 2 years of the date on which the harm was, or reasonably should have been, discovered, not to exceed 4 years of the actual date of the alleged malpractice.

 Pensacola & Escambia County Medical Malpractice Attorney